fusepoolP3/p3-wp1-deliverables/d11-deliverable.md

 ### Open Data License

 Both PAT and RET decided to use liberal Creative Commons[^cc] licenses.
 Most of the content for PAT and RET is released under a CC-BY[^ccby] license.
 For RET this was a decision of a permanent working group, which is in charge of facilitating the process to liberate data as open date in the Regione Toscana.
-In PAT the working group went as far as defining a law[^patlaw] that requires the use of useful Open Data licenses.
+In PAT the working group went as far as defining a law[^patlaw] that requires the use of useful open data licenses.
 Some of the content is also released under CC0[^cc0].
 CC0 is basically giving up all rights on the data, from the definition on the Creative Commons homepage:

 >The person who associated a work with this deed has dedicated the work to the public domain by waiving all of his or her rights to the work worldwide under copyright law, including all related and neighboring rights, to the extent allowed by law.